Ibrahim9166/ReadMe-generator/README.md

   - [Questions](#questions)

   ## Installation
-  download app and run it through node.js
+   run the app and use node.js to go through the prompt

   ## Usage
-  usage is for a quicker and reliable way to make readme files
+  this is used to save time making a readme file

   ## License
   This project is covered under the None license.